franzholz/div2007/README.md

 ## Requirements

+1.13 and later require PHP 8 and therefore also TYPO3 11.5

+1.12.x are the last versions which support PHP 7.2 - 7.4 .

 1.11.8 has been the last version which supports PHP < 7.2 .

 1.11.6 has been the last version which supports TYPO3 6.2 .